-Eric Siemers, MD Dr. Siemers has served as our Chief Medical Officer since June 2018, prior to which, in April 2018, he began consulting for us.
+Eric Siemers, M.D.
+Dr. Siemers has served as our Chief Medical Officer since June 2018, prior to which, in April 2018, he began consulting for us.
 Prior to joining us, from November 1998 to December 2017, he served in various roles for Eli Lilly and Company, including most recently as Distinguished Medical Fellow, from October 2014 to December 2017, and was responsible for several clinical trials for Alzheimer's disease compounds, including five Phase 3 studies as well as Phase 1 and 2 studies.
 Prior to Eli Lilly, Dr. Siemers founded the Indiana University Movement Disorder Clinic, where his research included Parkinson's and Huntington's disease.
 Dr. Siemers served on the NIA/Alzheimer's Association working group that proposed new research nomenclature for Alzheimer's disease utilizing biomarkers and clinical symptoms.
 He was a founding member of the Alzheimer's Association Research Roundtable and is on the steering committee for the Alzheimer's Disease Neuroimaging Initiative.
-Dr. Siemers earned his MD from the Indiana University School of Medicine with Highest Distinction.
+Dr. Siemers earned his M.D. from the Indiana University School of Medicine with Highest Distinction.

 Russell Barton, MS Mr. Barton has served as our Chief Operating Officer since April 2019.
-Prior to joining us, from 1979 to 2006, he served in various roles for Eli Lilly and Company, including as COO of the company's Global Alzheimer's Disease Platform Team for 10 years.
+Mr. Barton also serves as Director of Clinical Operations at AgeneBio, a role he has held since October 2018.
+From 1979 to 2017, he served in various roles for Eli Lilly and Company, including as COO of the company's Global Alzheimer's Disease Platform Team for 10 years from 2007 to 2017.
 Mr. Barton was an active participant in the design and startup of the Global Alzheimer's Platform, which was developed through a collaboration between the Global CEO initiative on Alzheimer's disease and the New York Academy of Sciences.
 Mr. Barton received a BS in chemistry from Illinois State University and an MS in chemistry from Purdue University.